psspowers/PssO_CRM_Bolt/docs/OPERATING_AND_SYSTEMS_MANUAL.md

 - Section 5.1.7: Screenshot of stage history audit trail
 - Section 6.1: Screenshot of Classic Dashboard with real data
 - Section 6.2: Screenshot of Velocity Dashboard charts
+- Section 5.7.1: Screenshot of The Pulse "For You" feed
+- Section 5.7.2: Screenshot of Market Intel tab with news cards
+- Section 5.7.3: Screenshot of Analyst Console modal
 - Section 7.1: Screenshot of Media Vault file browser
 - Section 7.2: Screenshot of Network Graph visualization
 - Section 7.4: Screenshots of each Bulk Import Wizard step